 But the voice of Mikoyan did not allow me to ponder longer...
-As the man of figures he was, "Your economic situation is bad, your agriculture is in a miserable state, you have less live-stock than before the war, you import 20 per cent of your bread grain, the collectivization is proceeding slowly, the peasantry is not convinced about the collectivization.
+As the man of figures he was, Mikoyan was speaking with percentages, numbers, comparisons and graphs.
+And he went on:

+"Your economic situation is bad, your agriculture is in a miserable state, you have less livestock than before the war, you import 20 per cent of your bread grain, the collectivization is proceeding slowly, the peasantry is not convinced about the collectivization.
 You are exploiting the peasants.
-Financial matters are going badly with you, You do not know how to conduct trade," the Armenian prattled.
+Financial matters are going badly with you.
+You do not know how to conduct trade," the Armenian prattled.

-Despite the respect which I had for the Sov-

-iet leaders, I could not remain silent.
+Despite the respect which I had for the Soviet leaders, I could not remain silent.